leeyi45/custom_dns_server/README.md

 Use ```fallback``` in the list of domains to specify that the server should use the fallback servers to query for that domain.

 ## DHCP Configuration
-If a DHCP server is available on the network, you can configure the server to request DNS server information from it by sending a DHCPDISCOVER message.
+If a DHCP server is available on the network, you can configure the server to request DNS server information from it by sending a DHCPINFORM message.
 To activate this functionality, set the `use-dhcp` option to be `true`.

 ```yml